carlos-sierra/edb360/readme.txt

 Troubleshooting
 ~~~~~~~~~~~~~~~
 edb360 takes a few hours to execute on a large database.
 On smaller ones or on Exadata it
-takes less than 1hr.
-In rare cases it may take 12 hours or even more.
+may take less than 1hr.
+In rare cases it may take up to 24 hours or even more.
 If you think edb360 takes too long on your database, the first suspect is usually the
 state of the CBO stats on Tables behind AWR.
 Troubleshooting steps below are for improving performance of edb360 based on known issues.